 Use stdc++ math functions instead of C ones.
 There are more portable and are also overrided for float, thus may be faster.

 double cosLat = std::cos(lat);

-q_() macro takes a string in English and returns the translation as a QString using the current global language.
-This also allows calling
+macro: it takes a QString in English and returns the translation as a QString using the current global language.

 QString::arg() instead.
 Concatenated strings are very hard (or even impossible) to translate.

-- Translatable text should obey English typographic conventions.
+Translatable text should obey English typo conventions.
 For example, there should be no space before the colon:

-- Errors and warnings should be output in the stderr file, not stdout.
-[OBSOLETE?
-We use qDebug() and qWarning() now.]
+Errors and warnings should be output in the stderr file, not stdout.

 std::cout << "Error while opening file " << qPrintable(myFileName) << "." << std::endl;